A look at the meaning of peak gold, when it has been declared in the past and why market watchers believe we are experiencing it once again.

 Beyond the debate of whether or not gold production is currently at its highest level, it is also crucial to look at the other moments when it was thought to have peaked and the elements that led to it.

-In the first part of this two-part series, we will define what peak gold is, examine the other times it has been declared and take a look at reasons behind why market watchers believe we are experiencing it once again.
+In this article, we will define what peak gold is, examine the other times it has been declared and take a look at reasons behind why market watchers believe we are experiencing it once again.

 What is peak gold?